 • Same classes and weights as shared by the NHKA and F1

-• Points based upon results of select regularly scheduled club races
+• Points calculated from the results of selected club races

-• Same points system as the NHKA (see below), plus…
+• Same points system as NHKA (see below), plus…

 • 2 bonus points for winning the pole